loreanvictor/streamlet/docs/protocol.md

 <br><br>

 Streamlet protocol is a protocol for handling data/event streams.
-It lays down interfaces for some [primitive constructs](#primitive-constructs) necessary for handling streams, and some [rules](#rules) of how such primitives should interact with each other.
+It establishes interfaces for some [primary concepts](#primary-concepts) necessary for handling streams, and some [rules](#rules) of how such primitives should interact with each other.
 This allows exceeding extensibility as tools and libraries implementing these interfaces and following the rules of the protocol can seamlessly work together.

 The protocol is designed for handling all models of reactive programming: push, pull, push-pull, or any combination of them.
-It allows you to handle iterables (lists, arrays, generators, etc) the same way as you would listenables (events, timers, network streams, etc).
+It enables communicating with iterables (lists, arrays, generators, etc) the same way as listenables (events, timers, network streams, etc) or hybrid streams.

-The protocol also allows and standardizes data streams that can be stopped and restarted (paused and resumed) at will.
+The protocol also provides a standardized method of stopping and restarting streams (in effect, pausing and resuming).
 The protocol DOES NOT require or guarantee that any data stream following the protocol will have that capability though, as it is up to implementations to support that.
-However the protocol does in effect encourage supporting this capability and makes it rather easy to implement.
+For example, a source might decide to shut down the stream after it receives its first stop signal from the sink.
+However the protocol does encourage supporting this capability and makes it rather easy to implement.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 <br><br>

-# Primitive Constructs
+# Primary Concepts

-Streamlets are made up of three primary primitives:
+Streamlets are made up of three primary concepts:

 - **Sources**, who generate data (or respond with data when requested)
 - **Sinks**, who consume data (and can ask for more data)